Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

 Dr. Boyun Guo is well known for his contributions to the energy industry in multiphase flow in pipe systems and horizontal well engineering.
 He is currently a Professor at the University of Louisiana at Lafayette in the Petroleum Engineering Department and Director of the Center for Optimization of Petroleum Systems (COPS).
-He has over 35 years of work experience in the oil and gas industry and academia, and has previously worked for Daqing Petroleum Administrative Bureau, New Mexico Tech, New Mexico Petroleum Recovery Research Center, and Edinburgh Petroleum Services.
+He has over 35 years of work experience in the oil and gas industry and academia, and has previously worked for New Mexico Tech, New Mexico Petroleum Recovery Research Center, and Edinburgh Petroleum Services.
 He holds a BS degree in Petroleum Engineering from Daqing Petroleum Institute of China, MS degree in Petroleum Engineering from Montana College of Mineral Science and Technology, and a PhD in Petroleum Engineering from New Mexico Institute of Mining and Technology.
-Dr. Guo has authored over a hundred papers, served on many association committees, and published 10 books of which 9 of those reside with Elsevier.
+Dr. Guo has authored over a hundred papers, served on many association committees, and published 13 books of which 10 of those reside with Elsevier.